Skip to content

 Customs Clearance for International Shipments: A Guide in Australia

-When shipping goods internationally, there are a few things you should be aware of to ensure a smooth customs process.
-The process may differ depending on the country to which you are shipping, so it is handy that you are doing your homework ahead of time.
-To clear customs quickly and without incident in Australia, there are a few things you should know.
-Here is our guide to customs clearance for international shipments and freight in Australia.
+When shipping goods internationally, there are a few things you should be aware of to ensure a smooth customs clearance process.
+The process may differ depending on the country to which you are shipping, so it is handy that you do your homework ahead of time.

+#1.
 Documentation

-The first step is to ensure that your goods are properly listed on the customs declaration form.
-This form will list all of the items you are shipping, as well as their values.
-It is critical to be exact and honest on this form, as any inaccuracies may result in delays or additional fees.
-Other required documentation includes a commercial invoice, packing list and bill of lading or air waybill.
-You must also ensure that your products are properly labelled and packaged.
+Ensure your goods are on the customs declaration form.
+A customs clearance process form includes a list of all the items you are shipping and their values.
+Being exact and honest on this form is critical, as any inaccuracies may result in delays or additional fees.

 What is a commercial invoice?